2026 Availability- Expected pickup date is April 27th

 Bridges' Penstemon (Penstemon rostriflorus) is an attractive penstemon variety featuring scarlet red blossoms and narrow, green leaves.
-Blooms from June to July (a little later in the season than many other penstemon varieties) and attracts hummingbirds.
+Bridges' blooms from June to July (a little later in the season than many other penstemon varieties) and attracts hummingbirds.
 Use in garden beds and borders, cottage gardens, rock gardens, xeric gardens, pollinator gardens, or natural prairie or meadow plantings.
 This plant is extremely drought tolerant and does not requires any supplemental irrigation once established.
+We recommend a combination of Firecracker and Bridges in garden beds together to lengthen the bloom season.

 Bridges' Penstemon